magento/devdocs/src/guides/v2.3/config-guide/redis/config-redis.md

 ## Set up redis configuration {#config-redis-setup}

-Depending on your installation, you can usually find your Redis configuration at /etc/redis/redis.conf or /etc/redis/`port`.conf
+Depending on your installation, you can usually find your Redis configuration in one of the following files: `/etc/redis/redis.conf` or `/etc/redis/<port>.conf`

 To optimize the Redis instance for your requirements, you get best results by using a dedicated instance for each session, Magento cache and FPC.